13ANM/dependor/README.md

 1. Add **Dependor** to your repository by referencing it in your workflow file.
 2. Ensure you have a valid GitHub token saved in your repository secrets (`GITHUB_TOKEN`).
 3. Customize the schedule as needed (currently set to run every Monday at 10 AM EET).
+4. Make sure to include a step to install dependencies (`yarn install`) before running the action.

 ## Example Workflow

 The provided example workflow runs weekly to update dependencies.
 It performs the following steps:

 1. Checks out the repository.
+2. Sets up Node.js environment.
+3. Installs necessary dependencies.
-2. Uses the **Dependor** action to update dependencies.
+4. Uses the **Dependor** action to update dependencies.
-3. Creates a new branch with the updated dependencies and opens a pull request.
+5. Creates a new branch with the updated dependencies and opens a pull request.

 ## Requirements